-A short drive away is Cockscomb Basin Wildlife Sanctuary, the world’s first jaguar reserve and one of Belize’s 17 national parks.
+A short drive away is Cockscomb Basin Wildlife Sanctuary, a tropical rainforest that became the world’s first jaguar reserve and one of Belize’s 17 national parks.

 2. Speaking English in Belize

-I met several English-speaking expats, digital nomads and retired people who chose to travel in Belize partially because of the language accessibility.
+I met several English-speaking expats, digital nomads, and retired people who chose to travel to Belize partially because of the language accessibility.

-3. Visa and Exit Fees for Belize
+3. Entry Requirements for Belize

-💰 Entry/Exit Fees: Belize doesn’t have an entry fee, but it has a $55.50 airport departure or exit fee for tourists flying out of the country.
+Belize doesn’t have an entry fee, but it has a $55.50 airport departure or exit fee for tourists flying out of the country.
 This amount is usually already included in your airline ticket under “taxes and fees”.

 If the exit fee is not included in your flight ticket, you must pay it in cash at the Belize airport.